 The name of the application the component violating the policy was found in.

 Component

 The identifying information for a component.
-For known components the GAV (Group ID, Artifact ID, and Version) will be displayed, while unknown components will have the filename.
+For known components, all available coordinate information will be displayed, while unknown components will have the filename.
 Clicking on the component will display the Component Detail Page.

 CLM Stages